 An Ecumenical, Spiritual, and Charitable Community

-"St. Dismas House" was opened as a House of Hospitality at 1601 N. Bois d'Arc in Tyler, Texas, on May 9, 1993 by Father Tom Jackson...and it was from there that struggle and joy and Community blossomed.
+"St. Dismas House" was opened as a house of hospitality at 1601 N. Bois d'Arc in Tyler, Texas, on May 9, 1993 by Father Tom Jackson.
+It was from there that struggle, joy and Community blossomed.

 Perhaps the last known words of the wonderful monk, Thomas Merton, will convey our intended spirit and focus as an Order: "What we are asked to do at present is not so much to speak of Christ as to let him live in us, so that people may find him by feeling how he lives in us."

 For further information and/or answers to possible questions, please refer to FAQs and Contact Us.